Commentary on the Water Classic

 The work is much expanded from its source text, the older (and now lost) Water Classic (Shuijing 水經).
-The original text described 137 different rivers in China and was traditionally credited to Eastern Han scholar and geographer Sang Qin (桑钦) during the Three Kingdoms Period (220-280 AD).
-Qing dynasty scholars gave it a later date (during the Three Kingdoms Period) because of the names of the counties and commanderies.
+The original text described 137 different rivers in China and was traditionally credited to Eastern Han scholar and geographer Sang Qin (桑钦) during the Three Kingdoms period (220–280 AD).
+Qing dynasty scholars gave it a later date (during the Three Kingdoms period) because of the names of the counties and commanderies.
 Its authorship was then attributed to Jin dynasty scholar Guo Pu.
 Li Daoyuan's 40-volume, 300,000-character version includes 1252 rivers.

-Although very thorough for its time, it did repeat the earlier mistake of the "Tribute of Yu" in viewing the Min as the headwaters of the Yangtze.
+Although very thorough for its time, it did repeat the earlier mistake of the "Tribute of Yu" in viewing the Min river of Sichuan as the headwaters of the Yangtze.
 It was not until the Ming dynasty that Xu Xiake correctly listed the Jinsha as the principal source.